drobati/drobati.github.com/_posts/2015-04-08-vagrant-for-hubot.markdown

 it worked.
 Because it's headless, you wont see the GUI.
 This means to interact with it we must use `vagrant ssh`.

-# Telling the Provisioner how to setup the system!
+# Telling the Provisioner how to setup the system! [#2](https://github.com/desert-planet/vagrant-hubot/pull/3)

-1. Working on it.
+The intent with this phase is to configure the provisioner to install nodejs, which includes node and npm.
+There is also a few libs and finally git.

+I then should be able to pull the repo as the pull request description says.